Gift card: Physical description

 In either case the giver would buy the gift card and may have to pay an additional purchase or activation fee, and the recipient of the card would use the value of the card at a later transaction.
 A third form is the hybrid closed loop card whose issuer has bundled a number of closed loop cards; an example is free gift cards for a specific shopping mall.

-Gift cards differ from scrip gift certificates, in that the latter are usually sold as a paper document with an authorized signature by a restaurant, store, or other individual establishment as a voucher for a future service; there is no electronic authorization.
-A gift certificate may or may not have an expiration date and generally has no administrative fees.

-Bank issued gift cards may be used in lieu of checks as a way to disburse rebate funds.
-Some retailers use the gift card system for refunds in lieu of cash thereby assuring that the customer will spend the funds at their store.

 A charity gift card allows the gift giver to make a charitable donation and the gift recipient to choose a charity that will receive the donation.

 Gift cards can also be country-specific, and can be used to access USA-specific programming and media when outside the United States.